 The cuisine of the Mediterranean has become known for both its delicious blends of flavors and it health benefits, especially for heart health.
-St Louis restaurants featuring Greek food make use of olive oil, seafood, and the fruits, such as citrus, as well as the vegetables abundant in the region.
+Local restaurants serving Greek food in St. Louis make use of olive oil, seafood, and the fruits, such as citrus, as well as the vegetables abundant in the region.
 The fresh food used in Greek cooking is simply prepared and seasoned with herbs such as oregano, basil, and garlic.
 In addition to the many types of Greek food, many Greek wines and liquors are popular, such as Retsina, a white wine, ouzo, a licorice flavored liqueur, and Mavrodaphne, a sweet read dessert wine that complements bakalava.

 Greek Food St. Louis

 Michael’s Bar & Grill 314.644.2240 Fantastic American Cuisine with Compliments from Greece.
 Michael’s Bar & Grill offers a complete menu that features a wide array of Burgers, Steaks, Sandwiches & More.
 Located right off Manchester and McCausland.

 Here are some of the most popular Greek foods found on menus on St Louis restaurants.
 Enjoy!

 Appetizers: Mezes platters, or appetizer platters, contain a wide variety of foods, including olives, fresh cheeses, pita bread, and fresh vegetables.
 Other items that might be included on a mezes platter or as a standalone appetizer include these foods.

 Greek Restaurants in St. Louis

 - Pan D’Olive 314-647-8000 Maplewood

 - Spiro’s 314-878-4449 West County